albertopsmuzas/dotvim/README.md

 * Install powerline fonts or you'll see some weird symbols plotted in airline.
 You can modify my ~/.vim/vimrc file and use other themes that don't need powerline fonts.
   For debian, type: apt-get install fonts-powerline.

+## WARNINGS
+* Apparently, there are some problems at least with vim to open markdown-preview in a new window if there is not an already existent firefox instance.
+Maybe there is a way to solve this.